 The coral cactus (Euphorbia lactea f. cristata), a crested form of mottled spurge (Euphorbia lactea), offers convoluted, fan-shaped green growth marked with silver.
 Recently, plant sellers have begun to graft coral cactus fans in a variety of colors onto the stems of other succulents or cacti.
 The resulting plants are called variegated coral cactus (Euphorbia lactea f. cristata variegata).

-If you wish to try the original ungrafted green form of coral cactus outdoors, plant it in a sunny or partly sunny position in well-drained soil and mulch it with gravel.
-Unless your climate is very dry, it's a good idea to place cacti in a raised bed ringed by rocks and filled with a combination of 1 part garden soil and 1 part sand or decomposed granite.
+If you wish to try the original ungrafted green form of coral cactus outdoors, plant it in a sunny or partly sunny position on well-drained soil and mulch it with gravel.
+Unless your climate is very dry, it's a good idea to place cacti in a raised bed ringed by rocks and filled with a combination of 1 part garden soil and 1 part perlite or decomposed granite.

 During spring through autumn, water an outdoor coral cactus about once a week when there is no rain.
 Don't water it at all during the winter.
-Since cacti in the ground don't need much fertilizer, feed the plant only once in midsummer.
+Since cacti in the ground don't need much fertilizer, fertilize the plant only once in midsummer.

 Use barbecue tongs and/or a strap made from folded newspaper to lift the plant, to protect your hands from its sap and spines.
-Replant it in a pot with drainage holes, either in cactus potting soil or in a mix of 1 part general-purpose potting soil and 1 part sand.
+Replant it in a pot with drainage holes, either using cactus potting soil or a mix of 1 part general-purpose potting soil and 1 part sand.
 You can mulch the soil with fine gravel again, but make that loose gravel, so you can feel beneath it.

 Place a coral cactus on a warm windowsill where temperatures remain between 60 and 80 degrees Fahrenheit.
 Although the original green, nongrafted type can take full sun, grafted cultivars should receive sunlight only for several hours in the morning or afternoon, but not during the brightest midday hours.

 During spring through summer, water the plant once a week or once every two weeks, whenever its soil feels dry 1 inch down.
-Reduce that watering to once a month during autumn and winter, as cacti can rot during those seasons if kept too wet, and resume the weekly or biweekly watering in early spring.
+Reduce watering to once a month during autumn and winter, as cacti can rot during those seasons if kept too wet, and resume weekly or biweekly watering in early spring.